frePPLe/frepple/doc/user-guide/model-reference/resources.rst

                                        | Default is null.
                                        | The working hours and holidays for the resource are taken
+                                         from the "available" calendar of the location. constrained          boolean           | This flag controls whether whether or not this resource is planned in finite capacity mode.
+                                       | The default is true, except for resources of type infinite.
-                                         from the "available" calendar of the location. maximum              double            | Defines the maximum size of the resource.
+maximum              double            | Defines the maximum size of the resource.
                                        | The default value is 1, i.e. a resource that can handle
                                          1 operation at a time (provided of course that this